 We draw your attention to following notes of the standalone financial statements:

 i.
-We draw attention to note 54 to the standalone financial statements which states that as at March 31,2024, the company, its subsidiaries, associates and Joint Control Entity has incurred losses excluding exceptional item during preceding years.
-The Company's current liabilities are significantly in excess of current assets.
-Three of the subsidiary companies where the project has been terminated are following liquidation basis of accounting.
-The subsidiaries, associates and Joint Control Entity have delayed/defaulted in repayments of loans and interest thereon and various loan accounts have been classified as non-performing assets by banks/ lenders including recall of loans /filing of cases under the Insolvency and Bankruptcy Code in certain cases.
-The Resolution professional have also been appointed in certain subsidiaries/joint control entities by NCLT.
+We draw attention to Note 54 to the Standalone Financial Statements which states that as at March 31, 2025, GVKPIL had accumulated losses.
+The liabilities of the company, considering the amounts not provided for are much higher than the assets of the company.
+One of the subsidiary company where the project has been terminated are following liquidation basis of accounting.
+The GVKPIL, its subsidiaries, Associates and Joint controlled entity (GVKPIL Group) has delayed/defaulted in repayments of loans and interest thereon and various loan accounts have been classified as non-performing assets by banks/ lenders including recall of loans /filing of cases under the Insolvency and Bankruptcy Code in certain cases.
+The Interim Resolution Professional (IRP) / Resolution Professional (RP) have also been appointed in certain subsidiaries, step down subsidiaries and Joint controlled entity by NCLT.
 There are various litigations going on.
-The GVKPIL has also provided guarantees and commitments and/or has undertaken to provide financial assistance on behalf of various entities and as further detailed in notes 49 and 50 (referring to notes on GVK Coal Developers (Singapore) Pte Limited, GVK Energy Limited) uncertainties are being faced by various projects such as delays / non development of coal mines in an overseas project where the Company has provided guarantees and commitments for the borrowings, losses incurred by gas based power plant in the absence of gas and litigations on rights to claim capacity charge etc. Various guarantees given by GVKPIL and GVK Energy Limited (GVKEL) on behalf of their subsidiaries, associates and joint controlled entity have been invoked by the lenders.
+The GVKPIL has also provided guarantees and commitments and/or has undertaken to provide financial assistance on behalf of various entities and as further detailed in notes 49 and 50 (referring to notes on GVK Coal Developers (Singapore) Pte Limited and GVK Energy Limited) uncertainties are being faced by various projects such as delays / non development of coal mines in an overseas project where the Company has provided guarantees and commitments for the borrowings.
+Various guarantees given by GVKPIL and GVK Energy Limited (GVKEL) on behalf of their subsidiaries, associates and joint controlled entity have been invoked by the lenders.
+Further, the GVKPIL has been admitted into Corporate Insolvency Resolution Process (CIRP) vide NCLT order dated July 12, 2024 and order uploaded on the portal on July 15, 2024 (Insolvency Commencement Date).
 These factors indicate significant doubt on going concern ability of the GVKPIL.
-Notwithstanding the above, the financial statements of the GVKPIL have been prepared on going concern basis as management believes that the GVKPIL would be able to ultimately meet its commitments, reduce debt by stake sale and the entities on whose behalf guarantees/ commitments have been extended would be able to meet their obligations.
-Further, the Management is confident that aforesaid entities would win litigations; will reach an optimal solution with noncontrolling shareholders and lenders etc. as required despite current macro-economic environment challenges.
-Considering the various uncertainties involved as fully described in the Basis of Disclaimer section of our report, the probable impact could be material and pervasive on these standalone financial results and that may cause significant doubt on company's ability to continue as a going concern.
-Accordingly, we are unable to comment that the management assumption of preparing these financial statements on going concern basis is appropriate.
+Notwithstanding the above, the financial statements of the GVKPIL have been prepared on going concern basis as management believes that the outcome of the CIRP shall keep the company as going concern.
+Considering the various uncertainties involved as fully described in the Basis of Disclaimer section of our report, the probable impact could be material and pervasive on these standalone financial Statements and that may cause significant doubt on company's ability to continue as a going concern.
+Accordingly, we are unable to comment that the management assumption of preparing these financial statements on going concern basis is appropriate

 As per the GVKPIL management, several attempts were made by the company to have a solution with the lenders including an agreement dated March 23, 2017, wherein a non-binding framework solution was agreed upon for a settlement.
 Subsequently also there were several efforts to engage with the lenders to arrive at a settlement.